-Rating A Rating B Rating C uses the body in dance work efficiently, to minimise energy expended, and modifies movement to suit a range of different dance contexts and intentions uses the body in dance work efficiently, to minimise energy expended, and modifies movement to suit context/intent uses the body in dance work efficiently, to minimise energy expended and appropriately to context/intent, with some inconsistencies executes and sustains physical control in an extensive range of movement actions and skills executes physical control in a range of movement actions and skills executes some physical control in a limited range of movement actions and skills correctly recalls complex movement phrases and dance works, self correcting as required. correctly recalls complex movement phrases, sequences and dance works. correctly recalls movement phrases, sequences and dance works of varying complexity.
+Rating A Rating B Rating C uses the body in dance work efficiently, to minimise energy expended, and modifies movement to suit a range of different dance contexts and intentions uses the body in dance work efficiently, to minimise energy expended, and modifies movement to suit context/intent uses the body in dance work efficiently, to minimise energy expended and appropriately to context/intent, with some inconsistencies executes and sustains physical control in an extensive range of movement actions and skills executes physical control in a range of movement actions and skills executes some physical control in a limited range of movement actions and skills correctly recalls and executes complex movement phrases and dance works, self correcting as required correctly recalls and executes complex movement phrases, sequences and dance works correctly recalls and executes movement phrases, sequences and dance works of varying complexity moves accurately and with awareness of others, adjusting spatial and dynamic movements, to achieve the choreographic intent. moves accurately and with awareness of others to achieve the choreographic intent. moves with awareness of others to achieve choreographic intent.

-Criterion 6: apply awareness of performance skills and appropriate dance technique
+Criterion 6: apply performance skills and appropriate dance technique

-Rating A Rating B Rating C selects performance skills, to convey choreographic intent, and performs dance works that clearly convey the choreographic intention uses appropriate performance skills to reflect choreographic intent uses a limited range of performance skills to reflect choreographic intent applies selected performance skills including accurate technique to reflect artistic expression and stylistic nuance in dance works uses selected performance skills to reflect artistic expression and maintain appropriate technique in dance works performs dance works using basic performance skills shares dance works in an engaged manner, demonstrating sustained focus and energy appropriate to character shares dance works with sustained focus and energy appropriate to character shares dance works with focus and energy engages audience within the intention of the performance, while supporting group members engages audience within the intention of the performance engages audience without drawing inappropriate focus executes movement with control over body shape, space, time, dynamics, rhythm, weight transfer and energy whilst maintaining extension, alignment and stability. executes movement with control over body shape, space, time, dynamics, rhythm, weight transfer and energy whilst maintaining extension, alignment and stability.
+Rating A Rating B Rating C selects performance skills, to convey choreographic intent, and performs dance works that clearly convey the choreographic intention uses appropriate performance skills to reflect choreographic intent uses a limited range of performance skills to reflect choreographic intent applies selected performance skills including accurate technique to reflect artistic expression and stylistic nuance in dance works uses selected performance skills to reflect artistic expression and maintain appropriate technique in dance works performs dance works using basic performance skills shares dance works in an engaged manner, shares dance works with sustained focus and energy appropriate to character shares dance works with focus and energy demonstrating sustained focus and energy appropriate to character engages audience within the intention of the performance, while supporting group members engages audience within the intention of the performance engages audience without drawing inappropriate focus executes movement with control over body shape, space, time, dynamics, rhythm, weight transfer and energy whilst maintaining extension, alignment and stability. executes movement with control over body shape, space, time, dynamics, rhythm, weight transfer and energy whilst maintaining extension, alignment and stability.
 Some minor errors in control occur during performance. executes movement with limited control over body shape, space, time, dynamics, rhythm, weight transfer and energy whilst maintaining alignment and stability.
 Some errors in alignment and stability occur during performance.